harrunisk/WifiPacketAnalysis/README.md

 frame.len   |   Frame length
 radiotap.datarate   |   Data rate (Mb/s)

-wlan.fc type generate value one of 0,1,2.
+wlan.fc type generate values one of 0,1,2.
 Meaning of these numbers are as the following:

 Value   |   Meaning
 -----   |   -----